LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 #### Disadvantages of this solution:

 * with an 'http request to SharePoint' action you have - compared to the power of Microsoft Graph API - limited options, as you can only send requests to SharePoint, but not to other services in Microsoft 365-
-* to add the new column to our default view, we need a third request - which makes the flow unnessarily more complex
+* to add the new column to our default view, we need a third request - which makes the flow unnecessarily more complex

 ### Option No. 2: Microsoft Graph API

-Let's see, how we can create a SharePoint list or library and columns in it using Microsoft Graph.
-Microsoft Graph is a super powerful set of APIs that gives you a consistent experience for authentication, documentation and samples.
+Let's see how we can create a SharePoint list or library and columns in it using Microsoft Graph.
+Microsoft Graph is a super powerful set of APIs that gives you a consistent experience for authentication, documentation, and samples.
 You can try it out on [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).
 For full documentation please continue [here](https://docs.microsoft.com/en-us/graph/overview).
 If you are not familiar with using Microsoft Graph in Power Automate, [please continue to read here](https://m365princess.com/how-to-get-started-with-http-requests-in-power-automate/)... time for another coffee for me then :-)

 #### mobile flow trigger